fmoor/edgedb-docs/doc/datamodel/links.rst

 Parameters:

     :eql:inline-synopsis:`<link_name>`
         Specifies the name of the link item.
-Customarily, link type names are lowercase, with words separated by underscores as necessary for readability.
+Customarily, link names are lowercase, with words separated by underscores as necessary for readability.